ethantkoenig/fro/docs/_build/html/_sources/api.txt

     .. py:method:: __str__()

         A human readable description of the error.
-Include both the error message, and extra information describing the location of the error.
+Include both the error messages, and extra information describing the location of the error.

     .. py:method:: cause()